 9. Let it cool overnight.

-JDaniel4′s Mom spent twenty years teaching children as elementary school teacher in Virginia and South Carolina before becoming a mom.
-Now her four year old son JDaniel is teaching her to explore the world through his eyes.
-She hosts a weekly link up called Read.Explore.Learn. that encourages bloggers to share ways they are extending ideas they have read in books with their children through crafts, learning experiences, cooking and more.
+JDaniel4’s Mom spent about twenty years teaching children as an elementary school teacher in Virginia and South Carolina before becoming a mom.
+Now her four-year-old son JDaniel is, of course, teaching her to explore the world through his eyes.
+She hosts a weekly link-up called Read.Explore.Learn. that encourages bloggers to share ways they are extending ideas they have read in books with their children through crafts, learning experiences, cooking and more.